The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Conclusions and Future Works

-Our findings highlight the need to increase awareness and research on LLM security risks, showing a paradigm shift in cybersecurity threats.
-Perhaps the most concerning implication of our findings is the dramatic reduction in technical barriers for conducting sophisticated attacks.
+Perhaps the most concerning implication is the dramatic reduction in technical barriers for conducting sophisticated attacks.
 Traditional advanced persistent threats (APTs) require significant technical expertise, custom tooling, and sustained operational security.
-Our demonstrated attacks require minimal technical knowledge while achieving maximum impact, such as the deployment of autonomous malware.
+Our attacks require minimal technical knowledge while achieving maximum impact, such as the deployment of autonomous malware.
 The implications extend beyond immediate security concerns to broader questions about the responsible development and deployment of autonomous AI systems.
 As these technologies become increasingly integrated into critical infrastructure and daily operations, the security vulnerabilities we have identified represent not just technical challenges but fundamental threats to the safe advancement of artificial intelligence in society.